 If sequence index field indicates the code indices of MMRS based on the length-128 complementary set, Number of Gaps field shall be used to specify the length of zero between two parts of the length-128 complementary set.
 The value of this field shall be between 0 and 64.

 The Sequence Repetition field indicates the number of MMRS repetitions in RSF (i.e., N_MSR), and the value of this field shall be between 32 and 256.

+When the Scheduling List Type field is set to 5(Bitmap-based block scheduling), Scheduling List elements is formatted as per Figure 7-Z.